pussinbootsccc/sentiment_analysis/README.md

 * `surveyId`: A positive integer, i.e. Survey ID of interest.
 The argument will have no effect when `table == interview` or `table == both` (thus is recommended to be set to `0` in those cases).
 * `table`: A string-valued variable taking values among either `interview`, `survey` or `both`.

-*Output*: A list of automatically extracted keywords based on the specified constraints.
+*Output*: A list of automatically extracted keywords from a set of documents.
+The documents are selected based on the specified constraints---when `projectId = 123`, `surveyId=456` and `table=survey`, only question answers in survey 456 under project 123 will be used for analysis.

 Each keyword is represented as a Python object containing the following fields:
 * `name`: Name of the keyword.